 It should be noted that prosecutions for FGM have been relatively few on this continent.

 Lack of acceptance of laws condemning the practice is one of the reasons cited for the continuing high prevalence in many African communities.
 Some critics argue that the concerned communities are often not involved in the legislative processes.
 Thus, communities may feel that laws are imposed from outside and challenge their norms and culture.

 In Uganda in 2012, practicing communities in one village were so opposed to laws against FGM that they ended up “arresting” and attacking a police officer who came to arrest potential suspects.

 Another example of the negative effects of anti-FGM laws is the way in which the 1967 law in Tanzania allowed practitioners to reinvent FGM as the only cure for a “disease” affecting children, lawalawa.

 In fact, in some contexts, traditional and religious leaders have more power and influence than national governments.
 Sometimes there is also a conflict of interest for police, politicians and community leaders who continue to support the practice.

 Similarly, some diaspora communities affected by FGM lack information about the legal system of the host country.
-Few reports of FGM cases or risk situations.
+There are too few reports of FGM cases or at-risk situations.